 Ecologist: living day to day with copious amounts of coffee.

-I am a Lecturer & Researcher at Newcastle University, aided by too much chocolate and coffee.
+I am a Senior Lecturer in Plant Sciences at the University of Stirling, aided by too much chocolate and coffee.

 I am fascinated by the dynamics of alien invasions, particularly big plants.
-Also drawn in by all that is freshwater: connectivity, dispersal and the opportunistic organisms which hitchhike along these waterways.
+Also drawn in by all that is freshwater: connectivity, dispersal and the opportunistic organisms that hitchhike along these waterways.

 My aim is to finally one day feel like a real scientist…even though apparently I am one.
-Perhaps this website will help.
 For now, I’ll keep downing humble coffee.

 Environmental Sciences, University of Stirling (2012-2016)